KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 $$\sigma^{'}_{initial} = \begin{bmatrix} {K_0^{nc} (\sigma^{'}_{zz} + POP )} - \frac{\nu_{ur}}{1 - \nu_{ur}} POP & 0 & 0 \\
                                          0 & {K_0^{nc} (\sigma^{'}_{zz} + POP)} - \frac{\nu_{ur}}{1 - \nu_{ur}} POP & 0 \\
                                          0 & 0 & {\sigma^{'}_{zz}} \end{bmatrix}$$

+When the optional unloading-reloading Poisson's ratio is omitted, a default value $\nu_{ur} = 0$ is used such that the correction term drops to 0.

 ### Note:
 After the stress adaptation by the $K_0$ procedure, the stress state may not be in equilibrium with the present external forces anymore.
 Equilibrium may be reached by performing a step without applying additional load.
 Reaching equilibrium may then be accomplished by movement.